 Once installed, Meeshkan runs weekly and submits issues to your repository when it finds bugs.

 To run the tests, Meeshkan must gain permission to access your repository code.
-To do this, we use an OAuth app.
+To do this, we use a Github App.

 The following link will take you through an authorization flow to install Meeshkan:Install Meeshkan